© Bits and Splits - adobe.stock.com

 Dog waste bags:

-In addition to the biodegradable variant, we also offer recycled dog waste bags.
-These are made from up to 100% recycled material (PE) in a resource-saving manner.
+In addition to the biodegradable version, we also offer recycled dog waste bags.
+These are made from at least 80 % recycled material (PE) to conserve resources.

 As long as it is 100% guaranteed that the dog waste bags are always disposed of correctly (i.e. in the residual waste with subsequent thermal recycling), one can clearly say that recycled PE is a good material from an ecological point of view – at least as long as fossil raw materials (e.g. petroleum) are used to generate energy.
 This is due to the fact that PE burns residue-free in the waste incineration process to form carbon dioxide and water, and a lot of energy can be gained thanks to the high heating value of PE.